 Meditation is a brain workout!
 Just as you go to the gym to strengthen your muscles, mindfulness and meditation trains and sharpens your awareness to observe without judgment.
 The aim is to improve and develop a healthier sense of perspective which ultimately enhances ones overall mental health.
 During pregnancy you have to cope with many emotional and physical changes which can be really challenging at times.
 Meditation during pregnancy enriches and nourishes mamas-to-be and their connection to their unborn child.
 Regular practice enhances the feel good hormones and familiarises you with your inner tranquillity.

-FREE WEEKLY PREGNANCY MEDITATION
+PRE-RECORDED PREGNANCY MEDITATION

 SPECIAL GUEST – RHEA DEMPSEY